BoringWebsite/BoringWebsite.github.io/README.md

 # BoringWebsite.github.io
-Fun Boring Website to cure your boredom
+Fun Website to cure your boredom